jturner297/Embedded-Simon-Says/README.md

 <img src="assets/STM-SAYS_thumbnailGIF.gif" width="500" />

-A faithful recreation of the classic Simon memory game built on STM32
+A faithful recreation of the classic Simon memory game, built entirely on STM32 using LEDs and buttons.

 ## Overview
-**Embedded Simon Says** is a recreation of the classic game of **Simon Says**, but built on **STM32** using physical LEDs and buttons.
-Features two distinct gameplay modes.
+**Embedded Simon Says** recreates the iconic memory game using the **STM32L476RG microcontroller**.
+It features **two distinct gameplay modes**.
+Perfect for practicing pattern recognition or just testing your memory.

 ### Learning Mode
 Designed to help players memorize and study patterns at their own pace.
   - Players can view the entire pattern from the start
-  - No adapting difficulty
   - Unlimited attempts at recreating the pattern, no penalties for mistakes
-  - Goal: master the sequences
+  - Goal: master the sequence

 ### Challenge Mode
 Designed to test the player’s memory.